3rd Position Blues Harp – An Introduction

 Learn to experiment and broaden your horizons

 Know that you have other options for playing in minor keys, not just 3rd position.
-You could stay with cross harp but ensure Blues Remedyyou flatten draw three each time you pass it.
-You can buy a minor tuned harp as a short cut (you play familiar cross harp patterns and the harp supplies the minor note adjustments for you).
+You could stay with cross harp but ensure you flatten draw three each time you pass it.
+You could buy a minor tuned harp as a short cut (you play familiar cross harp patterns and the harp supplies the minor note adjustments for you).
 Experiment with further position changes.
-The second phrase in Scarborough Fair – Parsley, Sage, Rosemary and Thyme, 6D..7B..8D 7B..6D 7D..6B..6D - is actually the start of fourth position.
-On a C major harp, this gives A minor from draw six.
+The second phrase in Scarborough Fair – Parsley, Sage, Rosemary and Thyme, 6D..7B..8D 7B..6D 7D..6B..6D – is actually the start of fourth position.
+On a C major harp, this gives A minor from 6D or 3D”.

-But coming back to third position, listen to the Pros using it and get used to the sound.
-Check out William Clarke, George ‘Harmonica’ Smith, Kim Wilson and Gary Primich.
+But coming back to third position, listen to the Pros playing it and get used to its sound.
+Check out William Clarke, George ‘Harmonica’ Smith, Kim Wilson and Gary Primich, Little Walter, Mark Hummel.
 There are many more of course, but this is a good place to start.
 Now introduce 3rd position into your repertoire.
-But, and here’s our caveat, we advise against going to the opposite extreme and using 3rd position over everything.
-While it will make you feel clever, it will turn your audience off very quickly.
-Don’t override the flavour and mood of a song simply to demonstrate your slant harp prowess.
-Always ask yourself which harp and which position will help you add something complimentary to the musical canvas.
-Be an artist as well as an athlete.
+But, and here’s the caveat, avoid using 3rd position over everything.
+Don’t ruin the spirit of a song with slant harp graffiti, just because it makes you feel clever.
+The song is king, you are not.
+Ask yourself which harp and which position will help you compliment the musical canvas, and be an artist as well as an athlete.

 And finally

-Finally, know that whatever minor key the band’s playing in, Exploring 3rd Positionyou pick up a diatonic harp that’s a full tone lower.
+Finally, know that whatever minor key the band’s playing in, for third position you pick up the diatonic harp that’s a full tone lower.
 So, if they’re in E minor, you pick up your D major harp.
 And as a small precaution, check that draw one or draw four matches the band before you start cooking.
-We could go into the circle of fifths here, but the post says introduction and we’ve already scared you enough.
-You can investigate the circle of fifths later under our Harp Theory section.

 D minor is, of course, the saddest of all keys.
 People weep instantly when they hear it, and I don’t know why.